4mber/Udacity-Website-Optimization-Project/README.md

   + Changed `className` to more efficient `classList.add` method.
 - Moved var `pizzasDiv` outside of for loop.
 - Inlined `styles.css` to bottom of `<body>` of `pizza.html`, and minified `pizza.html`

+###### This project was created as a requirement for the Udacity Front-End Web Developer Nanodegree!